GodChiken/sls-ssr-styled-react/README.md

 ```

 ## 1. AWS Configuration
-* You should had IAM Role in AWS.
+* You should have IAM Role in AWS.
 (AdministratorAccess Permission)
 * Then You get `AWS Access Key ID` and `AWS Secret Access Key`.
 * In the terminal,
 ```